Keren56/Shanghai-VBOM-Data/README.md

 ## License

 This dataset is released for academic research purposes.
-Please see the LICENSE file for details.
+Please see the 'LICENSE' file for details.